 Most of the time, conditions like temperature and humidity affect the quality of the box.
 As a result, it ends up damaging the products inside the box.
 So, if you’re planning on packing things in a cardboard box, make sure you keep two factors in mind.
 One is temperature and the other is rodents.
 Humidity will soften the material and leave the box fragile and rodents are experts at nibbling material made out of cardboard.
 Now, if you have cardboard boxes at home, make sure you store them in a temperature-controlled- and pest-free storage room.
 This will help you keep the quality of the boxes intact.

-Plastic containers or bins are a perfect fit for storing items like files and jewelry.
+Plastic containers or bins are a perfect fit for storing items like files and jewellery.
 As you can easily put things inside the container without having to worry about humidity or heat.
 Instead, you don’t even need a tape because plastic boxes come with self-attached seals.
 Plus we all know that plastic is indestructible.
 Eventually, you have the power to keep things safe at a reasonable price.

 Additionally, the same plastic container that you may use for packing celebratory items, can come in handy for storing other items too.
 Not only this but a plastic box is good for belongings that need an extended period of storage.
 In turn, neither will humidity affect your belongings nor will the rodents looking for opportunities to damage your belongings.
 Thus, buy a plastic box to store and pack items that you think will best fit your requirements.
 Having talked about the type of boxes, let’s look at the next thing you have to keep in mind before you start packing.
 The size of the box.
 Yes, size is something you cannot ignore.
 Here are some box-sizing tips for a planned move.